-Last Name: First Name NYS ID#: NY or SS No: XXX-XX- (Found at the top of appointment letters) intment letters) (Last four digits only) gits only) This form may be used to record your work search activities.
+Last Name: First Name NYS ID#: NY or SS No: XXX-XX- XXX-XX- (Found at the top of appointment letters) ntment letters) (Last four digits only) This form may be used to record your work search activities.
 Instructions are on the back.
-You can also use the Work Search Record on our JobZone website instead an also use the Work Sea arch Record on our JobZone webs ite insteac of this form.
+You can also use the Work Search Record on our JobZone website instead an also use the Work Sea ırch Record on our J obZone website instead of this form.
 Simply click on the JobZone Work Search link when you claim weekly Unemployment Insurance benefits online.
-You must show at least three work ent Insurance benefits onli ne.
-You must show at least three v work search activities for each week that you claim benefits.
-Please make sure the below charts show at least three separate entries or that you record three separate v at least three separate e intries or that you record three sen arate activities per week on JobZone.
+You must show at least three work nt Insurance benefits onli ne.
+You must show a at least three work search activities for each week that you claim benefits.
+Please make sure the below charts show / at least three separate e ntries or that you rec cord three separate activities per week on JobZone.